It’s Easter! For most people that means chocolate!

 Signs of chocolate toxicity can include the following symptoms:

-If you know your pet has eaten chocolate in the last few hours and has not yet started to show any signs of toxicity then it is worth taking them to the clinic so we can induce them to vomit and hopefully clear their system of the chocolate before it causes problems.
+If you know your pet has eaten chocolate in the last few hours and has not yet started to show any signs of toxicity, then it’s worth taking them to the clinic so we can induce them to vomit and hopefully clear their system of the chocolate before it causes problems.

 Listed below are the approximate amounts of chocolate which can causes signs of toxicity in dogs.